mzeiher/WP_TravelerMap/readme.txt

 == Changelog ==

+= 1.3.0 =
+* Moved Post linking from endsection to startsection

 = 1.2.0 =
 * added zoomlevel to shortcode to set initial zoom level
 * added startendsection marker type to create consecutive sections